SETIatHCRO/gr-ata/README.md

 With gr-ata, it is possible to run a full FX correlation engine from within GNU Radio.
 The pipeline takes data from the SNAP boards running in voltage mode via SNAP source blocks, and leverages [gr-clenabled](https://github.com/ghostop14/gr-clenabled)'s clXEngine block to perform GPU accelerated correlation.
 The XEngine block has been used to do observations with 12 simultaneous antennas of 256 channels (both polarizations) in real-time, and has been timed to support up to 21 antennas on an NVIDIA 2080 GPU.
 In the apps/observation/gr_flowgraphs directory is a sample flowgraph called ata_12ant_xcorr.grc that shows the flowgraph to correlate 12 antennas in realtime.

-In order to more easily support reconfigurable observations, there is an application named ata_multi_ant.py in apps/observations/gr_flowgraphs.
+In order to more easily support reconfigurable observations, there is an application named ata_multi_ant.py in the apps directory.
 This can be used from the command-line to control a variable number of antennas (configured from the command-line).
 Observations at the ATA have been executed with this script such as this.
 The one piece of information that would be required from the SNAP configuration will be the unix timestamp that they are all synchronized to start on (designated snap-sync).

 ### 3c84 5-Minute Calibration
 This example uses the timeout command to control a 5-minute runtime.
 LD_PRELOAD is present to take advantage of Mellanox VMA, numactl -N 0 is used to lock in the run to just one NUMA node in a 2-CPU system.
 If you have a system with just 1 CPU, or want to use the --enable-affinity option to balance across all nodes, this can be left off.